 *Applicants proposing a project in Alzheimer's Disease or healthy brain aging research should apply for the New Investigator Awards in Alzheimer's Disease.
 Applicants proposing other dementia-related research should apply for the AFAR Research grant.

 It is anticipated that approximately 10 grants of up to $100,000 each will be awarded in 2017.
 Applicants may propose to use the award over the course of one or two years as justified by the proposed research.
 Up to 8% of funds may be budgeted for overhead or indirect costs (not to exceed $7,407).
 Funding will begin July 1, 2017.

 The AFAR Research Grant for Junior Faculty Program does not provide support for:

 - Postdoctoral fellows in the laboratory of a senior investigator

-- Investigators who have already received major extramural funding for research (such as an R01 or NSF equivalent grant) prior to and including the start date of this award
+- Investigators who have received major extramural funding for research in any area (such as an R01 or NSF equivalent grant) prior to and including the start date of this award

 - Senior faculty, i.e. at the rank of Associate Professor level or higher